wolkykim/qlibc/INSTALL.md

 in the "examples" and "doc" directories.

-Please note that the build Makefile is only provided when the package is configured usinig "configure" script.
+Please note that the build Makefile is only provided when the package is configured using the "configure" script.
 CMake doesn't build the makefiles.

 ### Run Examples